Protocol-Level Tokens: The Backbone of Smart Money

 Why are PLTs important for regulated finance and PayFi?

-PLTs support built-in compliance features such as allowlists, denylists, and identity verification through the Concordium ID layer.
+PLTs support built-in compliance features such as allowlists, denylists, and identity verification through the Concordium identity layer.
 This makes them ideal for stablecoins, tokenized funds, and other financial products or payment platforms that need to meet regulatory requirements.

 What can issuers do with PLTs?

 Issuers can mint new tokens, burn tokens and manage compliance lists as well as control supply directly at the protocol level.
-As PLTs issuance goes through due diligence, issuance is more secure, efficient and fully transparent than contract-based alternatives.

-Latest news
+Latest News

 The latest news, tech updates, and resources.